rileylemm/chatmind/docs/API_DOCUMENTATION.md

 # ChatMind API Documentation

-**Modern REST API for querying and visualizing your ChatGPT dual-layer knowledge graph.**
+**Modern REST API for exploring your rich ChatGPT semantic knowledge graph.**

-The ChatMind API provides a clean, type-safe interface for accessing your processed ChatGPT conversations, semantic clusters, and knowledge graph data.
-Built with FastAPI for automatic documentation and validation.
+The ChatMind API provides powerful endpoints for discovering insights, exploring semantic connections, and visualizing your processed ChatGPT conversations.
+Built with FastAPI for automatic documentation and validation, leveraging your rich Neo4j database with 168,406 nodes and sophisticated semantic relationships.

 ---